 Once you retain a foreclosure attorney, you may owe additional fees to catch up on the mortgage payments.
 If you file a foreclosure action, you will have to pay all associated costs to stop your home from being sold at a foreclosure auction.
-Typical costs additional costs include attorneys’ fees, appraisal fees, and costs of the foreclosure lawsuit.
+Typical costs include attorneys’ fees, appraisal fees, and costs of the foreclosure lawsuit.

 Bankruptcy and Foreclosure

 When you file for bankruptcy relief, the mortgage lender cannot proceed with a foreclosure action without approval from the bankruptcy court.
 The Automatic Stay provisions of the Bankruptcy Code protect you from creditor actions.
 The intent of the automatic stay is to give you time to either reorganize your debts in Chapter 13 or obtain debt relief through Chapter 7.

 What happens to your home after you file for bankruptcy depends on several factors.
 The overriding factor that determines what happens is the chapter of bankruptcy you choose to file.
 Let’s dig into the Chapter 7 foreclosure and the Chapter 13 foreclosure guides.